ShortestPathLab/posthoc/protocol.md

 ## Check Connection

-### `ping`
+### `info`

+Retrieves basic information about the server.
 Used to check that the server is alive.
-Returns the server time in milliseconds elapsed since January 1, 1970 00:00:00 UTC.

 #### `request.params`